hs950559/coryrylan.com/_posts/2016-03-20-angular-2-development-with-visual-sudio-and-windows.md

 So in this blog post we are going to cover a few key steps in getting up and running with Angular 2 and Visual Studio.

 1. The Visual Studio version that's right for you
-1. NodeJS integration with Visual Studio and Windows
+1. NodeJS integration with Visual Studio and Windows for front end development tools
 1. Task Runner integration such as <a href="http://gulpjs.com/" target="_blank">Gulp</a>, <a href="http://gruntjs.com/" target="_blank">Grunt</a> and NPM scripts
 1. TypeScript compilation and intellisense support
-1. Project organization with <a href="https://dotnet.github.io/" target="_blank">.NET Core</a> and traditional folder based structures
+1. Basic project structure with <a href="https://dotnet.github.io/" target="_blank">.NET Core</a> and traditional folder based structures

 ## Visual Studio